b1tgl0w/FishSkySea/README.md

 ### Art

-FYI The art and music are in the source code.
+FYI The art and music are in source.
 The art is XPM data as C89 cstrings.
-The music is binary data.
+The music is binary data in arrays.

-The upside is that if you choose to build statically, there are only two game files, config.txt and fishskysea, the former need not strictly be present.
+I made this choice so static builds have only two game files, config.txt and fishskysea, the former need not strictly be present.

 <pre>
 "                                .                                      ",